stephenbradshaw/GCPCloudRunFunctionsC2Forwarder/README.md

 Deploy the application, using this repository as the present working directory

+There are two different ways to approach deployment, which each have their own benefits and drawbacks.
+1. The `gcloud functions` approach which deploys your app so its accessible from three different auto created URLs instad of only two, but requires a Serverless VPC connector (with associated running cost) to allow private VPC connection to a C2 running on a GCP compute instance
+2. The `gcloud run` approach which does not require the Serverless VPC connector, but only provides access to the app via two auto created URLs, excluding the `cloudfunctions.net` domain URL available when using the first approach

+## Gcloud functions deployment approach

-There are two different ways to approach this.
-The first is the `gcloud functions` deployment approach which requires the Serverless VPC connector and gives access to an additional endpoint where the app can be accessed.
+This approach requires the Serverless VPC connector to work but gives access to an additional endpoint where the app can be accessed.

 ```
 gcloud functions deploy <SERVICE_NAME> --source . --entry-point main --region <REGION> --runtime python312 --set-env-vars='DESTINATION=<C2_INTERNAL_IP>' --trigger-http --allow-unauthenticated --vpc-connector 'projects/<PROJECT_ID>/locations/<REGION>/connectors/<CONNECTOR_NAME>'